agatakolohe/currency-exchange/README.md

 - Click on the green "Code" button and copy the repository URL
 - Open your terminal and use the command `git clone REPO URL HERE` into the directory you would like to clone the repository
 - Open in text editor to view code and make changes

 - To install all necessary packages for the project to function:
   - Open terminal and navigate to the project directory.
+  - Run the command `npm install`
+- To bundle/build project
-  - Run the command `npm run install`
+  - Run the command `npm run build`
+- To build and view in browser
+  - Run the command `npm start`

 <details>